-The purpose of this report is solely to describe the scope of my testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the entity's internal control and compliance.
 Accordingly, this communication is not suitable for any other purpose.

-This report is intended solely for the information of WBRH Radio Station Training Program, management of WBRH Radio Station Training Program, and the Legislative Auditor of the State of Louisiana and is not intended to be and should not be used by anyone other these specified parties.
+This report is intended solely for the information of the East Baton Rouge Parish School Board, the management of WBRH Radio Station Training Program, and the Legislative Auditor of the State of Louisiana and is not intended to be and should not be used by anyone other these specified parties.
 However, this report is a matter of public record, and its distribution is not limited.